wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">
-  Philosophers like to sound cool and different so they call these proofs *reductios* for short.
+  Philosophers like to sound cool so they call these proofs *reductios* for short.
 </span>
 Ryle's argument is actually a proof by contradiction or *reductio ad absurdum*.
-Ryle first assumes that there is no distinction and then derives a contradiction to show that the assumption that there is no distinction is false.
+Ryle first assumes that there is no distinction and then derives a contradiction to show that the assumption is false.

 <details class="explanation">
   <summary>